breecummins/NetworkPerturbations/README.md

 1. There are no networks produced after perturbation.
     * The seed network has a node that has too many in-edges or too many out-edges, and the `probabilities` parameter has non-zero probabilities only for adding nodes and edges.
 In this case, no DSGRN computable networks can be constructed, because there will always be a non-computable subnetwork.
 At the time of this writing, 5 in-edges or 5 out-edges at a single node is likely too many (although not always).
 You must either (a) reduce the number of edges in your seed network, or (b) change your `probabilities` parameter so that removing nodes and/or edges is permitted.

      * The `maxparams` parameter may be too small.
-For example, if the seed network has 5000 parameters, but `maxparams` is 1000, and the `probabilities` parameter has non-zero probabilities only for adding nodes and edges, then no networks will be produced.
+For example, if the seed network has 5000 parameters, but `maxparams` is 1000, and the `probabilities` parameter has non-zero probabilities only for adding nodes and edges, then no networks will be produced, because in this case there will always be a subgraph with 5000 parameters.
+Since every produced network has more than a 1000 parameters, all networks will be rejected.
 To check the number of parameters for a seed network, repeat the previous steps and do
         ```
         import DSGRN
         network = DSGRN.Network("networkfile.txt")